Book Book Your Stay

 What's Happening This Weekend?

-Duck Creek Village and the surrounding area host farmers markets, community gatherings, holiday events, and seasonal festivals throughout the year.
-Check the events page before your trip to see what is coming up — it is an easy way to add something unexpected to the itinerary.
+Duck Creek Village and the surrounding area host community events, holiday weekends, and seasonal festivals throughout the year.

 Trip planning details